 - Vestibule (entrance hall) with a glass dome

-Potzdamer Platz is the main transport hub for the Martin-Gropius-Bau: the S-Bahn lines S1, S2 and S25 stop here.
-Alternatively, use Anhalter Bahnhof railway station which is located only 300 metres south of the Martin-Gropius-Bau.
+Potsdamer Platz is the main transport hub for the Gropius Bau: the S-Bahn lines S1, S2 and S25 stop here.
+Alternatively, use Anhalter Bahnhof railway station which is located only 300 metres south of the Gropius Bau.
 The U-Bahn line U2 also stops at Potsdamer Platz.
 Bus numbers M41 and M29 are within walking distance.
-The (paying) car park right next to the Martin-Gropius-Bau is convenient for drivers.
+The (paying) car park right next to the Gropius Bau is convenient for drivers.
 Another large car park is located at Potsdamer Platz.

 Discounts and disabled access